Somya1041/mbed_NXP_LPC1768/README.md

 ### 9. **Timer**
    - Showcases the use of timers for generating delays, measuring time intervals, and periodic task execution.
+   - This section contains two files and one Real Time Clock (RTC) folder, which includes files that uses RTC as clock signal to configure timer.
+      - `timer0_delay.c`: This code initializes Timer-0 with a 2-second delay using a specified timer count and a repeat mode.
+It sets up GPIO1 pins to control all LEDs and toggles them on and off at regular intervals.
+The timer's interrupt flag is checked to determine when the delay has elapsed, at which point the LEDs are toggled and the timer is reset.
+      - `timer_seq.c`: This code configures Timer-0 to generate multiple time intervals (1s, 5s, 8s, and 10s) and uses these intervals to sequentially turn on different LEDs connected to GPIO1 pins.
+It checks the timer interrupt flags to determine when to toggle each LED and ensure proper timing and sequencing.
+The LEDs are turned on one by one, with all LEDs lit at the final interval.

+   ### Real Time Clock (RTC) Folder:
+      - `rtc.c`: This code initializes the RTC (Real-Time Clock) on the LPC1768 microcontroller, setting a specific time and date.
+It then continuously reads the current time and date from the RTC, formats the values, and displays them on an LCD.
+The time is displayed on the first line and the date on the second line of the LCD.
+      - `rtc_alarm.c`: This code configures the RTC (Real-Time Clock) on the LPC1768 microcontroller to set a specific time and date, with an alarm set to trigger at midnight.
+It continuously displays the current time and date on an LCD.
+When the time matches the alarm time, the buzzer is activated.
+      - `rtc_new_year.c`: This code configures the RTC on the LPC1768 microcontroller to set the time and date, with an alarm set to trigger at midnight.
+When the current time matches the alarm time, the buzzer is activated, and a "HAPPY NEW YEAR!" message is displayed on the LCD.
+The buzzer is turned off otherwise.

    - Applications: Time-sensitive operations, event scheduling, and real-time applications.

 ### 10. **UART (Universal Asynchronous Receiver-Transmitter)**
    - Demonstrates serial communication using UART.
+   - This section contains two files and one application folder, which includes an application file that uses the header and functions definition file that are defined separately.
+      - `uart0_rx.c`:
+      - `uart0_tx.c`:

+   ### Application Folder:
+      #### Header File:
+      - `uart0.h`:

+      #### Functions Definition File:
+      - `uart0_def.c`:

+      #### Application File:
+      - `uart_app.c`:

    - Applications: Communication with sensors, modules, or other microcontrollers.

 ### 11. **Watchdog Timer**